SubAt0m1c/Weeping-Angel/README.md

 # Weeping Angel datapack

-This datapack adds functionality for weeping angels in a multiplayer environment, or with mobs.
+This datapack adds functionality for weeping angels in a multiplayer environment, or with mobs if you dont have friends.

 ## Installation and usage: